SnailWalkerYC/SnailWalkerYC.github.io/_posts/2019-08-05-depth-estimation.md

 In supervised depth estimation, the paper [Deep Ordinal Regression Network for Monocular Depth Estimation](http://openaccess.thecvf.com/content_cvpr_2018/html/Fu_Deep_Ordinal_Regression_CVPR_2018_paper.html) got the state-of-art depth estimation accuracy at that time.

 #### Basics of depth models
+- Inverse warping: the traditional warping will map the input frame to output frame, but this kind of warping will make the output data misalignment or multiple value in one position.
+Inverse mapping is the inverse process of this, every pixel data in output frame will find its correspondence in input data.
+In this situation, inverse warping can eliminate the forward warping problem.
+During the inverse warping process, the interpolation can be use to get more accurate results.

 #### Futher reading
 In the 3D computer vision domain, there are many sub-domain using the depth estimation for enhancement.
 I choose two as an example: